Market Timing 101 (Part 1)

 A common investment dilemma that you likely have experienced is the timing of an initial investment, and often there are two alternative concerns associated with this particular dilemma.
 In the first scenario, the market has just rallied, so you might be concerned that you are investing near the top.
 In the second scenario, the market has just experienced some turbulence, so you are concerned that the market may continue to fall.
 Thus, with either concern, you opt to “wait and see” before putting your hard-earned capital to work.
 But just how sensible is this strategy?
 And are you likely to come out ahead of the market by adopting this approach?

-The tactical timing of when to be invested and when not to be invested is known as market timing, and this topic is a significant area of focus for academics and investing professionals alike.
+Stepping back, the tactical timing of when to be invested and when not to be invested is known as market timing, and this topic is a significant area of focus for academics and investing professionals alike.

 Essentially successful active investing comes down to answering two simple questions, what to invest in, and when to invest in it, and market timing is all about the “when”.
 Given this, we’ll want to spend some time on seeing where the current research and the financial industry stands on all this.
 But before we go any further, let’s cover some basics.